Nezam Hafiz: Death

-Hafiz's name is located on Panel N-6 of the National September 11 Memorial’s North Pool.
+Hafiz's name is located on Panel N-6 of the National September 11 Memorial's North Pool.

 Hafiz was killed in the September 11 attacks on the World Trade Center.
-He had been working as a financial assistant for insurance company Marsh and McLennan, whose office was on the 94th floor of Tower One.
+He had been working as a financial assistant for insurance company Marsh and McLennan, whose office was on the 94th floor of Tower One, which was destroyed by the impact of American Airlines Flight 11 at 8:46 a.m., killing everyone on the floor in the process.
 At the time of his death he was living at South Ozone Park, Queens.
 His name is one of the 2,983 names inscribed at the National September 11 Memorial & Museum at the World Trade Center site.
 His name can be found on Panel N-6 of the North Pool.
 Hafiz's remains, if recovered, have never been identified.